The ultimate guide to sustainable clothing brands

 Why wear sustainable clothing brands?

 Did you know that the fast fashion industry is responsible for 10% of all our greenhouse gas emissions (source: UN 2018) It is not far behind the meat industry, which is accountable for roughly 14,5% of the total emissions.
+I always try and buy clothes like these sustainable socks to ensure that I am not contributing to non-ethical brands.
+It’s something that’s really important to me.
+The fashion industry is serious!

 The 10% are mainly a result of the industry business model behind fast fashion and the product process linked to this business model – Produce as much as possible, for the cheapest price.